Letter Visibility & Readability Guide

 |---|---|---|

-*Distances assume clear sight lines, good lighting, and high contrast artwork.
-Real world visibility will vary if any of those conditions change.
+*Assumes clear sight lines, good lighting, and high contrast artwork.
+Real world visibility varies when any of those conditions change.

 What Affects How Big Your Letters Need to Be

-- Poor or uneven lighting often requires larger letters and bolder layouts.
+- Uneven lighting often requires larger letters and bolder layouts.

 - Brand colors may need adjustment for signage use.